jmasclef/dmz-pocket-sandbox/README.md

 # Description
 The architecture consists of two wired services: sandbox-myapp (the application you want to sandbox) and sandbox-proxy (pre-configured Caddy as reverse proxy), with the proxy routing traffic from/to the app via sandbox-myapp:8080.
 Networking is split into two networks: `isolated_net` for internal communication between the app and proxy, and `internet_net` for external access to the proxy through port 8080.
 In this setup the application is isolated, it cannot talk directly to the internet so your app cannot directly exfiltrate.
 Adding and removing `internet_net` from sandbox-myapp networks act as the “internet switch”; so you can enable and disable access to Internet.
+This Docker DMZ proxy pattern permits to plug an existing Dockerfile into an isolated environment, making secured tests and deployments quick and easy.

 # But...
 Wait...
 You just asked to ChatGPT and its response was you just have to set the network as internal.